![]() |

 Venice Epilogue: About two weeks after we returned to Canada, mid November, we caught a mock funeral for the city of Venice on TV.
 Many local citizens boarded gondolas "decorated" for funerals because Venice is dying.
 We all know it is sinking into the Adriatic, but as time passes, fewer and fewer people live in the actual city of Venice - it is getting far too expensive. |

-Hotels in Rome, Tuscany(B&B), Florence and Venice |
+Hotels in Rome, Tuscany(B&B), |

 Rome hotel: Hotel Sonja